microsoft/hands-on-lab-azure-functions/docs/workshop.md

 To upload the file, you will rely on the blob output binding [`BlobOutput`][blob-output] of the Azure Function, which will take care of the logic of connecting to the Storage Account and uploading the function with minimal line of code in our side.

 To do this, let's start by adding a `AudioUploadOutput` class to the `AudioUpload.cs` file.
-For simplicity reasons we are reusing the existing file to add the class, but keep in mind that you can also opt for adding it in its own dedicated file.
+For simplicity reasons you will be reusing the existing file to add the class, but keep in mind that you can also opt for adding it in its own dedicated file.

 ```csharp
 public class AudioUploadOutput